Healthy Eating: Recognizing Your Hunger SignalsSkip to the navigation

 Your appetite, which can include a desire for sweets or other less-than-healthy treats, is a strong body signal.
 And part of keeping your body at that "satisfied" level on the hunger scale is eating tastes that you like and want.

 If we try to have an eating plan that cuts out all treats, we probably won't stay with that plan.
-In fact, we're more likely to eat too much of those foods.
+In fact, we're more likely to go "off the wagon" and eat too much of those foods.

 But it's important to recognize when it's your appetite talking instead of your true hunger.
 Knowing which body signal is talking can help you control what you are eating.